eranders0725/HMMs-for-Gene-Prediction/README.md

   - Work for either a protein or nucleotide sequence
   - Included non-zero base-rate probabilities to combat overfitting
   - Better model deletions by including a deletion hidden state.

+**v3: November 8th, 2025**

+Added:
+  - Consensus sequences for an HMM
+  - Viterbi Algorithm to analyze an observation